rating iconrating iconrating icon

 Charging the coolant lines on a Split System should only be done by professional air conditioner installers who will perform a leak test and create the right amount of vacuum in relation to the amount of refrigerant for optimum cooling efficiency.

-Experienced ac installation technicians know how to properly set up the components of a Package System.
+Experienced ac installation technicians know how to properly set up the components of a Package System including all of the motors.
 Although the system comes pre-charged with refrigerant, the level probably has to be calibrated for optimum performance.
 Most units arrive with a surplus charge that's just right for 15' of coolant line but has to be adjusted for any other lengths.
 This requires expertise!

 After comparing a package vs split system, the next step is calling on the right air conditioning installation technicians to save on installation time and costs.
 Professional installation is the key to savings that will continue in the form of peak energy efficiency and fewer repairs over the system's extended lifetime.
 To learn more about services our company offers, please visit our homepage.